nrag/BehavioralCloning/writeup_template.md

 ####2.
 Final Model Architecture

+I started with the VGG-16 architecture (vgg16.py lines 18-24) and made the following modifications:
+* Replaced the last 1000-node fully-connected layer with softmax activation with a 1-node fully connected layer with linear activation
+* Added Dropouts after fully connected layer
+* Added Dropouts after the last two convolutional blocks (because GTX1080 ran out of memory with dropouts after other convolutional blocks.
+I could have reduced my batch size but the training time would have shot up)

+Here is a visualization of the VGG-16 architecture:
+![alt text][vgg16.png]

-The final model architecture (vgg16.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture  consisted of a convolution neural network with the following layers and layer sizes

-Here is a visualization of the architecture:

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded about 40,000 on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![alt text][driving.jpg]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to center the car.
 These images show what a recovery looks like starting from near the lane edges.